CITY_ADCODE

 ST_asBinary(GEOMETRY)

-Type of the returned value: VARBINARY.
+• Data type of the return value: VARBINARY.

 ST_GeometryFromWKBHexString